eddyxwu/basic-PINN/README.md

 ### Compute Resources

-* **For University students:** We will primarily use the university High-Performance Computing (HPC) cluster.

-    1.  **Request an account:** Complete the cluster registration form via your department.
-    2.  **Read the docs:** Review the generic SLURM guide or your cluster's specific wiki to understand GPU job submission.
-    3. We recommend using **NVIDIA A100 or V100** nodes for faster convergence during hyperparameter sweeps.
+* **For University students:** Feel free to use university resources as allowed.
+Recommend **NVIDIA A100 or V100** nodes for faster convergence during hyperparameter sweeps.

-* **For external students:** You may use Google Colab (Pro recommended) or Kaggle Kernels.
+* **For external students:** You may use Google Colab or Kaggle Kernels.

-    1. Please ensure you enable GPU acceleration (T4 or P100) in your notebook settings.
-    2. While PINNs are less memory-hungry than DiTs, they are computationally intensive regarding gradient calculations (computing higher-order derivatives).

 ### PyTorch